Dunklin History, Family Crest & Coats of Arms

 Early History of the Dunklin family

-Another 295 words (21 lines of text) are included under the topic Early Dunklin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dunklin research.
+Another 68 words (5 lines of text) are included under the topic Early Dunklin History in all our PDF Extended History products and printed products wherever possible.

 Dunklin Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Dunklin include Dunkley, Dunkerly, Dunkleigh, Dunklee, Dunkersley, Dunkerley and many more.